saheerb/ci-test/docs/index.md

 ### MISRA analysis using ECLAIR tool

+[MISRA C](https://en.wikipedia.org/wiki/MISRA_C) is a well-known industry standard for ensuring system quality and safety.
+The Trusted Firmware project aspires to adhere to the MISRA guidelines as much as reasonably possible, with the help of its stakeholders and contributors.
+Note that to warrant a particular level of MISRA C compliance, a *specific product* must undergo MISRA C certification.
+An example of a "specific product" in the context of Trusted Firmware would be a particular version of Trusted Firmware configured for a particular target system, built with a specific toolchain, etc. The upstream Trusted Firmware project is not a specific product, but rather a framework / umbrella codebase with high number of configuration choices.
+The upstream project thus does not seek for MISRA C certification itself.
+Instead, the aim is to provide largely MISRA C compliant codebase, allow contributors to improve the level of compliance, and help downstream users / vendors to proceed with the formal MISRA C certification if they choose so.

 Bugseng [ECLAIR](https://www.bugseng.com/eclair) is a proprietary advanced system for in-depth MISRA analysis and reporting.
 One of its distinguishable features is ability to work in "differential" mode - to report issues